Talking to kids and teens about grooming: Keeping them safe on & offline

-Let’s talk about grooming, as we get the occasional question about it in my free Facebook sex education group for parents, that parent group.
-And it is a topic that parents should be aware of and talking about with their kids.
-As the earlier you start talking, the safer your children will be!
+Let’s talk about grooming, as I do get parents asking about it.
+Plus, parents should be aware of and discuss it with their kids.
+The earlier you start talking, the safer your children will be!

-But before we start, let’s look at what grooming is and some of the terms that are used…
+But before we start, let’s look at what grooming is and some of the terms used…

-Online grooming is a new problem, increasing by more than 80% in four years.
+Online grooming is a new problem, increasing by over 80% in four years.
 UNICEF reports that this can be attributed to the global lockdown from COVID-19, which is when children began to spend more time online for their schooling, entertainment and keeping in touch with their friends.

 Offline grooming has long been recognised as a way to gain access to a child that you can then sexually abuse.
-Which is why protective behaviour programs, include strategies to protect children from grooming in real life.
+This is why protective behaviour programs include strategies to protect children from grooming in real life.

-So in this blog post, we will look at what grooming is and why you need to talk about it.
-And because this isn’t my area of expertise, I’ll be sharing information about grooming from some of my favourite evidence-based websites from around the world.
-I have found some amazing resources for both children and parents, and I am impressed with the quality of information (and resources) I could find about online and offline grooming for families.
+So in this blog post, we will look at what grooming is and why you need to discuss it.
+Because this isn’t my area of expertise, I’ll be sharing information about grooming from some of my favourite evidence-based websites around the world.
+I have found some amazing resources for children and parents, and I am impressed with the quality of information (and resources) I could find about online and offline grooming for families.
 Mind you, it has taken me over eight hours of research to find them for you!
-And I am only sharing the best of what I have found!
+And I am only sharing the best of what I have seen!

 Let’s get started!